 Citizen scientists can collect data using the GLOBE Observer app.

 The GLOBE Observer app allows citizen scientist observers to use their mobile devices to collect scientific data.
 GLOBE Observer is

 - A citizen science app allowing volunteers in GLOBE countries to take observations and contribute to the Global Learning and Observations to Benefit the Environment (GLOBE) community

 - A way to collect data to track changes in the environment in support of Earth system science research, and interpret NASA and other satellite data

 - An open data set available to scientists, and supporting students of all ages in doing real scientific research through the GLOBE Program

 Michigan Environmental Education Curriculum Support (MEECS)

 MEECS stands for Michigan Environmental Education Curriculum Support.
 The goal of MEECS is to provide students in grades 3 through 9 with an opportunity to learn more about their environment through lessons in Science and Social Studies.
 The MEECS curriculum consists of seven different curriculum units; Air Quality, Climate Change, Ecosystems & Biodiversity, Energy Resources, Land Use, Land and Environment, and Water Quality.
 The units have been field tested by 120 teachers in nearly 200 Michigan classrooms.
 The units can be used individually, or used together by a school system as the basis of a multi-year environmental education curriculum.

 To see some of the lessons in action, go to MEECS online at PBS Learning Media.

-Groundswell is housed in the College of Education at Grand Valley State University (GVSU) in Grand Rapids, Michigan.
+Groundswell is housed in the College of Education and Community Innovation at Grand Valley State University (GVSU) in Grand Rapids, Michigan.
 The Groundswell network includes more than 30 community organizations, including non-profits, government agencies, and local businesses.